Top Ten Neue Deutsche Härte Bands

 1 Rammstein Rammstein is a German Neue Deutsche Härte and Industrial Metal band consisting of Till Lindemann (vocals), Richard Kruspe (guitar), Paul Landers (guitar), Oliver Riedel (electric bass), Christoph Schneider (drums) and Christian Lorenz (keyboard), that formed in 1994 in Berlin ... read more

-Rammstein deserve the number one spot for their great lyricism.
+Rammstein deserves the number one spot for their great lyricism.
 It is not possible to find another band or artist to describe this strength with.
-These are not song lyrics in the traditional sense, they can be compared to classic literature that you can analyze in hidden meanings, you need to unfold the words and often need to recognize allegories.
-Furthermore, the social phenomena and disturbed characters they describe are handeled psychologically correct.
+These are not song lyrics in the traditional sense.
+They can be compared to classic literature that you can analyze for hidden meanings.
+You need to unfold the words and often recognize allegories.
+Furthermore, the social phenomena and disturbed characters they describe are handled psychologically correctly.

 Rammstein is just pure awesomeness!
-They deserve the number 1 place in any list!
+They deserve the number one place on any list!

 2 Eisbrecher Eisbrecher are a German Neue Deutsche Härte band that consists primarily of Alexander Wesselsky and Noel Pix, with live support from Jürgen Plangger, Rupert Keplinger, Achim Färber.

-Eisbrecher really took off in the time Rammstein weren't around.
-Their sound is bigger, much more stomping, and the lyrics are more direct and anthemic, yet they also know how to adultly handle angsty feelings.
+Eisbrecher really took off during the time Rammstein wasn't around.
+Their sound is bigger, much more stomping, and the lyrics are more direct and anthemic.
+Yet they also know how to maturely handle angsty feelings.
 Their music is not unintelligent, and they are also really musically awesome.

 3 Oomph!
 Oomph! is a German industrial metal band formed in Wolfsburg, Germany in 1989.
 The band is considered the pioneers of the German Neue Deutsche Härte movement.